Melvin1Atieno/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Edits file permissions
  `chmod u+x hello`
 The u- user.
 Incase we want to change group permissions use g.
 Everyone else use o and a for everyone else.(ugoa).
 The x add execute permissions while r and w add read and write permissions respectively.
+Numerical notations can also be used to assign permissions 4 - read
+2 - write
+1 - execute
+owner, group, everyonelse.